3 tips to present in clear English for diverse audiences

 (Take a look at the image “A Figure of Speech” in the tweet below, in which artist Ella Baron draws 27 English figures of speech ⬇)

 Also avoid technical terms, jargon (“Special words or expressions used by a profession or group that are difficult for others to understand,” online Oxford English Dictionary), abbreviations.
 If you must use some, explain what the words mean.
-Try to give memorable, simple explanations—not the formal (technical/jargony) definitions.

 2. Use short, “plain” words

 If you have the choice, use the shorter, more direct word.
 Avoid the longer, harder (supposedly “sophisticated”) words.
+Short words can be understood quickly.
+Using them will help your readers immediately understand you.

-One warning, though: phrasal verbs like “make sure,” “carry on,” and “take advantage of” may not be clear to someone less familiar with English.
+One warning, though: phrasal verbs like make sure, carry on, and take advantage of may not be clear to someone less familiar with English.
 That’s because the root verb (“make”) has a different meaning from the phrasal verb (“make sure” = ensure).

 Instead ofUse